Saint Paul Parks and Recreation Rules and Regulations were last updated and approved by the Saint Paul Parks and Recreation Commission in 2021.

 CH.
 3 / Section 4: Use of Alcohol and Tobacco

-- The possession and consumption of alcohol is prohibited in City parks except as follows:
+a.
+The possession and consumption of alcohol is prohibited in City parks except as follows:

-- The possession and consumption of non-intoxicating malt liquor (containing not more than 3.2% alcohol by weight) is allowed from 8:00 AM to 8:00 PM and only within the designated areas of Cherokee Park, Como Park, Harriet Island Park, Raspberry Island, Upper Landing Park, City House, Highland Park, Phalen Park, and at Rice and Arlington, McMurray and Dunning ball fields.
+- The possession and consumption of non-intoxicating and intoxicating malt liquor (containing not more than 5.5% alcohol by weight) is allowed from 8:00 AM to 8:00 PM and only within the designated areas of Cherokee Park, Como Park, Harriet Island Park, Raspberry Island, Upper Landing Park, City House, Highland Park, Phalen Park, and at Rice and Arlington, McMurray and Dunning ball fields.
 No glass beverage containers are allowed.

 - Alcohol may be served at Como Campus, Harriet Island and other large events and festivals in conjunction with special permits authorized by the Director - see “Permits” in CHAPTER 2, Section 2

 b.
 The use of tobacco products, including e-cigarettes, is prohibited in youth activity areas, including: playing areas, athletic fields, spectator viewing areas, and parent/supervisor resting areas.

 CH.
 3 / Section 5: Use of Fireworks and Weapons

 a.
 Fireworks, model rockets or any other device with an explosive charge are not allowed without written permission from the Director.

 b.
 Weapons are not allowed on any park property or in any park facility except as allowed by Minnesota State Statutes.

 c.
 Open archery is ONLY allowed at the archery range located at 1200 Warner Road.
 The site includes an accessible lane for persons of all abilities.
 Range hours are seasonal and posted at the site.
 Permits for exclusive use of archery lanes may be made through the Parks Permits Office at 651-266-6400 or by visiting the Saint Paul Parks and Recreation website.